-Thailand has some of the best diving sites in the entire world, and getting scuba certified on one of Thailand’s many islands is incredibly cheap.
+Thailand has some of the best diving sites in the entire world and getting scuba certified on one of Thailand’s many islands is incredibly cheap.
 With accommodation and meals oftentimes included in scuba certification packages, it’s no wonder many travelers specifically head to the Land of Smiles in hopes of exploring the deep blue sea.
 The best place to get a PADI (Professional Association of Diving Instructors) certification is in Koh Tao.
 There are dive shops all over the island, offering everything from beginner to advanced courses.
 Some of our favorites are Chic Divers, Ban’s Diving Resort and Koh Tao Easy Divers.
-Whether you’ve never been snorkeling or are an experienced diver, Koh Tao has the course for you.
+Whether you’ve never been snorkelling or are an experienced diver, Koh Tao has the course for you.

-Muay Thai is the national sport of Thailand, and to say the sport itself is intense would be an understatement.
+Muay Thai is the national sport of Thailand and to say the sport itself is intense would be an understatement.
 Every limb of a Muay Thai fighter is essentially transformed into a weapon.
-This popular sport has become a must-see attraction when visiting Thailand, and many people buy tickets to sit ringside at one of these fierce fights.
+This popular sport has become a must-see attraction when visiting Thailand and many people buy tickets to sit ringside at one of these fierce fights.
 Those who are more adventurous can take this one step further by practicing the sport themselves.
-There are Muay Thai camps in northern, central, and southern Thailand, as well as in cities including Phuket, Bangkok, and Chiang Mai, which offer overnight stays to study the sport more closely.
+There are Muay Thai camps in northern, central and southern Thailand, as well as in cities including Phuket, Bangkok and Chiang Mai, which offer overnight stays to study the sport more closely.
 For the best Muay Thai camps offering overnight accommodation in Thailand, we recommend Hua Hin Muay Thai Camp, Tiger Muay Thai, Singpatong Sitnumnoi Muay Thai Gym, Sumalee Boxing Gym and Sitmonchai Muay Thai Gym.

 Whether you find yourself in the City of Angels or exploring the north of Thailand, there are many cycling routes that allow you to see the country in a much more intimate way than you ever could via motorcycle or car.
 While walking certainly lets you get up close and personal with your surroundings, you can cover greater distances on two wheels.
 Quiet, rural towns are relatively free of traffic and provide ample routes for cyclists to venture down.
-More urban areas, such as Bangkok or Phuket, have plenty of sois (streets) tucked in-between their crowded walkways, allowing you to see these cities and become much more familiar with their vibe.
+More urban areas, such as Bangkok or Phuket, have plenty of sois (streets) tucked in between crowded walkways, allowing you to see these cities and become much more familiar with their vibe.

-You can camp in a number of the national parks in Thailand.
+You can camp in a number of national parks in Thailand.
 Try not to camp during the monsoon or wet season though, as that makes sleeping in a tent far less enjoyable!
-You can camp, or even stay in a bungalow, in one of our favorite parks, Erawan National Park, located in Kanchanaburi.
+You can camp, or even stay in a bungalow, in one of our favorite parks, Erawan National Park in Kanchanaburi.
 Another national park that recently opened up its green space for camping visitors is Phu Kradueng.
 We also recommend the beautiful parks of Kraeng Krachan, Doi Inthanon and Khao Yai, all of which allow visitors to camp overnight on their grounds.
 To be safe, be sure to book your campsite ahead of time.